ElectricBlocks/electricblocks.github.io/content/docs/prologue/quick-start.md

 ### 4. Launch Minecraft

-Now that everything is installed you can launch Minecraft.
+Now that everything is installed, you can launch Minecraft.
 Make sure you have `Minecraft: Java Edition` selected in the Minecraft client.
 Before pressing `Play`, verify that `Forge 1.15.2` is selected.
 The option is located to the left of the `Play` button.
 Once selected, you can press `Play` and start using Minecraft.
 Once the game has fully launched and you are on the title screen, select Multiplayer.
 Your server administrator should have provided details for how to connect from here.